Accelerating Quadratic Transform and WMMSE: Introduction

+The main results of this paper divide into three parts.
+First, we propose two new FP methods with provable higher efficiency than the existing quadratic transform.
+By the nonhomogeneous bounding technique from the MM theory \cite{sun2016majorization}, we devise the \emph{nonhomogeneous quadratic transform} to eliminate the matrix inverse operation.
+Geometric insight is provided into the advantage of the nonhomogeneous quadratic transform over the existing quadratic transform.
+Further, based on the connection with the gradient projection, we incorporate Nesterov's extrapolation to accelerate convergence, namely the \emph{extrapolated quadratic transform}.

-\item \emph{Convergence Rate Analysis:} We examine the local convergence behaviors of the various quadratic transform methods.
-We show that the conventional quadratic transform (including the WMMSE algorithm \cite{cioffi_WMMSE,Shi_WMMSE} as a special case) yields faster convergence than the proposed nonhomogeneous quadratic transform in iterations, but slower in time, both of which guarantee an objective-value error bound of $O(1/k)$ given the iteration number $k$.
-The proposed extrapolated quadratic transform can further reduce the error bound to $O(1/k^2)$.
+Of equal importance in this work is the convergence rate analysis for the quadratic transform, which has never been considered in the literature to date.
+Under some mild condition that renders the nonconvex analysis tractable, we show that the existing quadratic transform (which encompasses WMMSE \cite{cioffi_WMMSE,Shi_WMMSE} as a special case) yields faster convergence in iterations than the gradient projection and the nonhomogeneous quadratic transform, but possibly slower convergence in time, and yields an error bound of $O(1/k)$ after $k$ iterations.
+In comparison, the extrapolated quadratic transform leads to a superior error bound of $O(1/k^2)$.

-\item \emph{Application Cases:} We illustrate the use of the proposed accelerated quadratic transform in two popular application cases of the 6G network, i.e., the integrated sensing and communications (ISAC) and the massive multiple-input multiple-output (MIMO) transmission.
-Notice that the ISAC problem contains the Fisher information and SINRs, while the massive MIMO problem contains the SINRs which are nested in logarithms. \end{itemize}
+The last part of the main results in this paper concerns the practical applications of the accelerated quadratic transform.
+Because the new FP technique is free of matrix inversion and has fast convergence, it is particularly suited for those frontier wireless technologies involving large antenna arrays.
+We present two application cases: (i) the integrated sensing and communications (ISAC) and (ii) the massive MIMO, neither of which can be efficiently handled by the existing quadratic transform \cite{cioffi_WMMSE, Shi_WMMSE} due to the curse of dimensionality.